Call for proposals: NIHR Health Determinants Research Collaborations (HDRC)

 Closing date: 1pm 23 November 2021

-The National Institute for Health Research (NIHR) wishes to fund a set of innovative research collaborations between local government and the academic sector that focus on improving the wider determinants, or drivers, of health.
+The NIHR wishes to fund a set of innovative research collaborations between local government and the academic sector that focus on improving the wider determinants, or drivers, of health.

 HDRCs are intended to be a UK-wide initiative led primarily by local government.
 In this document, the term ‘local authority’ is used to include all equivalent structures across the UK.